JiMinitaur/udacity/ud036 (Programming Foundations with Python)/Lesson-3a/Readme.md

 Simply run `movie_library.py`.
 It will process the data from `movies.json` and feed it `fresh_tomatoes.py`, which in turn will render the page and open it in a web browser.

+#### Repository Note

+This work was originally done in an [aggregate repository](https://github.com/JiMinitaur/udacity/tree/master/ud036%20%28Programming%20Foundations%20with%20Python%29/Lesson-3a).
+It has been copied to it's own repository for submission.
+Detailed commit notes and history are located at the original source.